catwoman2209/Stimulation/README.md

 How to Install and Run Stimulation
 ---
+In order to run Stimulation properly, make sure you download ALL files.
+This includes the various python files, json files, and images folder.
+The pycache folder and various PDF files are not necessary for the execution of Stimulation, but offer more insight on the development of this project.

+Download the following libraries using 'pip install':

+Once all files and libraries have been downloaded, the only file needed to execute is Stimulation.py.
+This can be ran from the terminal, once the current directory contains the files using 'python3 Stimulation.py'

 User must have the following installed: Python

 Use pip to install the following libraries: